Life Insurance Lawyer Serving Wyoming

 Life insurance policies typically have a grace period for unpaid premiums, so you may still be able to receive death benefits even if the policyholder missed a payment.
 Also, in cases where the lapse was not the fault of the policyholder, we have been able to get our beneficiary clients paid.
 If you are a beneficiary of a lapsed life insurance policy, the WY life insurance lawyers at Boonswang Law can help you understand what your rights are.

-No under any circumstances.
-The policyholder generally is the only person who can make changes to the policy.
+No. The policyholder generally is the only person who can make changes to the policy.
 If you receive paperwork showing that the beneficiary changed after the policyholder’s death, it is most likely fraudulent.
+If you suspect fraud, contact a law firm experienced in practicing law in WY, like Boonswang Law.

 With a divorced or remarried policyholder, confusion may arise over who gets what, and this is governed by state law and varies state-to-state.
-A WY life insurance lawyer can explain what you’re entitled to as the policyholder’s spouse or former spouse.
+Wyoming life insurance lawyers can explain what you’re entitled to as the policyholder’s spouse or former spouse.